emmacunningham/ga_sample_lesson/fewd_slides/Week_07_Multiple_Screens/13_responsive_basics/slides.md

 ---

+##Annoucement

+###Emma won't be holding office hours next week 3/29 or the following week 4/5.
+Please Slack or email me to set up a time to meet.

+---

 ##Exit tickets

 *	For something with a super large list of items , like a word list,  do we need to move on to something more accommodating than arrays?